 Does my employer contribute?

-Your employer currently pays the balance of the cost of providing your benefits in the L G P S. Every three years an independent review is undertaken to calculate how much your employer should contribute to the Scheme.
+Your employer currently pays the balance of the cost of providing your L G P S benefits.
+Every three years an independent review is undertaken to calculate how much your employer should contribute to the Scheme.

 Is there flexibility to pay less in contributions?

-Yes, there is an option known as 50/50.
-In the 50/50 section you pay half the normal contributions and build up half the normal pension during the time the reduced contributions are being paid.
+Yes, you can move into the 50/50 section of the Scheme.
+In the 50/50 section, you pay half the normal contributions and build up half the normal pension.
 See the section on Flexibility to pay less.

 Can I pay extra to increase my benefits?